una/personal-goals/happy-moments/happy-moments.md

 06/10/2015
 ---
 Coming back from Nashville to work today was really nice.
 Everyone was super welcoming back in the office :)

+06/11/2015
+---
+My back has been hurting a bit lately (from sitting too much I think, accelerated by lengthy plane rides), and finally getting back to the gym made me feel much better.

+06/12/2015
+---
+I got Korean food today with a bunch of IBMers for lunch.
+I love that they give you all of these little appetizers.
+So cute.

+06/13/2015
+---
+Today Rebecca helped me with this very site (it is a site now!) and introduced me to some new JS concepts.
+Ugh I'm so excited to be learning server-side code.